pyxem/pyxem/doc/user_guide/getting_started.rst

 - Tutorials: A collection of tutorials and workflows to help you get started with a wide range of analysis techniques.
 These are more detailed than the examples and are designed as complete workflows.
-- API Reference: The API reference contains a description of all the functions and classes in pyxem.
+- `API Reference <: The API reference contains a description of all the functions and classes in pyxem.
 This is useful if you are looking for a specific function or want to know what a function does/ what arguments it takes.
 It also includes some more detailed information on what a function does.